 Microfinance: "a term used to describe financial services, such as loans, savings, insurance and fund transfers to entrepreneurs, small businesses and individuals who lack access to traditional banking services."
 (Kiva)

-Sustainability is a necessity for the survival of all life on Earth.
+Sustainability is a necessity for the survival of life on Earth.
 As a division of our Giving Fund, the Sustainability Initiative provides funding to new and existing organizations that support, certify, use or supply fair trade, fairmined, recycled, conflict-free metals and gemstones, lab-created gemstones, and other ethically sourced and sustainable materials.
 This funding enables the creation of sustainable products through more transparent and abundant supply chains.
-We provide charitable donations to the Alliance for Responsible Mining to support their mission to help artisanal and small-scale miners form legal and responsible Fairmined certified mining cooperatives.
+With every Fairmined jewelry purchase, we provide charitable donations to the Alliance for Responsible Mining to support their mission to help artisanal and small-scale miners form legal and responsible Fairmined certified mining cooperatives.
 We also offset carbon emissions generated from shipping our products by donating to our partner Rainforest Trust, whose mission is to strategically buy and protect threatened tropical lands to save endangered species. $10 donated to their Saving Indigenous Lands in the Amazon project in Peru can protect 5 acres and approximately 3,675 metric tons of carbon dioxide, which is equal to the yearly carbon dioxide released by 781 U.S. cars.

 **We commit a minimum of 25% of our profit to funding necessity causes and sustainability initiatives through our Giving Fund.
 When possible, impact will be measured on a direct dollar-to-impact basis.